-M. K. Georgoulis, I. A. Daglis, A. Anastasiadis, I. Sandberg, G. Balasis and P. Nieminen
+A. Anastasiadis1, M. K. Georgoulis2, I. A. Daglis3, I. Sandberg1 and P. Nieminen4

-Research Center for Astronomy and Applied Mathematics, Academy of Athens, Greece Institute for Space Applications and Remote Sensing, National Observatory of Athens, Greece European Research and Technology Centre, European Space Agency, The Netherlands
+1Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing, National Observatory of Athens, Greece 2Research Center for Astronomy and Applied Mathematics, Academy of Athens, Greece 3Department of Physics, University of Athens, Greece 4European Research and Technology Centre, European Space Agency, The Netherlands

-Abstract: The SREM is a cost-effective instrument mounted onboard multiple ESA missions.
-The SREM objective is the in-situ measurement of high-energy solar particles at the spacecraft location.
-Within the previous solar cycle 23, SREM units onboard ESA's INTEGRAL and Rosetta missions detected several tens of SEPEs and accurately pinpointed their onset, rise, and decay times.
-We have undertaken a detailed study to determine the solar sources and subsequent interplanetary coronal mass ejections (ICMEs) that gave rise to these events, as well as the timing of SEPEs with the onset of possible geomagnetic activity triggered by these ICMEs.
-We find that virtually all SREM SEPEs may be associated with fast CME-driven shocks.
-For a number of well-studied INTEGRAL/SREM SEPEs, moreover, we see an association between the SEPE peak and the shock passage at L1.
-Shortly (typically within one to a few hours) after the SEPE peak, the ICME-driven modulation of the magnetosphere kicks in, with either an increase or a dip of the Dst index, in several cases leading to stormy conditions in geospace, especially if mounted onboard dayside missions ahead of the magnetospheric bow shock.
+Abstract.
+Within the previous solar cycle 23, SREM units onboard ESA's INTEGRAL and Rosetta spacecraft detected several tens of Solar Energetic Particle Events (SEPEs) and accurately pinpointed their onset, rise, and decay times.
+We have undertaken a detailed study to determine the solar sources and the subsequent interplanetary coronal mass ejections (ICMEs) that gave rise to these events, as well as the timing of SEPEs with regard to the onset of possible geomagnetic activity triggered by these ICMEs.
+We find that virtually all SREM SEPEs can be associated with CME-driven shocks.
+Moreover, for a number of well studied INTEGRAL/SREM SEPEs we see an association between the SEPE peak and the shock passage at L1, subject to the heliographic location of the source solar active region.
+Shortly after the SEPE peak (typically within a few hours), the ICME driven modulation of the magnetosphere kicks in, often associated with a dip of the Dst index, indicating storm conditions in geospace.
+In essence we find that SREM SEPEs can be seamlessly fit into a coherent and consistent heliophysical interpretation of solar eruptions all the way from Sun to Earth.
+Their contribution to space-weather forecasting may be significant and warrants additional investigation.